-Figure 7: Completion rates at 150% of On-time Graduation for Associate Degree or Less, 2014
+Figure 9: Completion Rates at 150% of On-Time Graduation for Associate Degree or Less, New Entering Freshmen Students Entering in 2016

-Overall, only 20% of students graduate within three years (150% time) with an associate degree or less from Minnesota State Colleges, 17.8% from private for-profits and 16.5% from private not-for-profit institutions.
+Overall, only 24.1% of students graduate within three years (150% time) with an associate degree or less from Minnesota State Colleges, 22.1% from private for-profits, and 33.3% from private not-for-profit institutions.
 Rates are much lower for students of color and indigenous students (SOCI).
-SOCI students graduate within three years at 11.5% from Minnesota State Colleges, 12.6% from private for-profit institutions and 8.4% from private not-for-profit institutions.
-White students have higher completion rates at 24.4% for Minnesota State Colleges, 20.6% private for-profit institutions, and 30.2% at private not-for-profit institutions.
+Thirteen percent of SOCI students graduate within three years at Minnesota State Colleges, 20.8% at private for-profit institutions, and 20.5% at private not-for-profit institutions; 30.6% of white students graduate in three years at Minnesota State Colleges, 27.3% at private for-profit institutions, and 46.3% at private not-for-profit institutions.